-We use each algorithm to train an 8-layer neural network with 64 neurons per layer and swish activation to model the solution $u(x, t)$ of a PDE.
-The boundary condition \eqref{eq:boundary_condition_time_T} is enforced by adding a boundary condition penalty $\E_{x \sim \mu'}[(u_\theta(x, T) - \phi(x)^2] + \E[ \norm{ \nabla u_\theta(x, T) - \nabla \phi(x)}^2 ]$ involving both the zero-th and first-order values of $\phi$~\cite{raissi2024forward}, where the distribution $\mu'$ is taken over each method's approximation of the distribution of $X_T$.
-Additionally, following state-of-the-art PINN architectures practices~\cite{wang2023expert}, Fourier embeddings~\cite{tancik2020fourierfeatures} with a 256 embedding dimension and skip connections on odd layers are used.
-In most of our experiments, the time domain $[0,T]$ is discretized into 50 equally space intervals with a batch size of 64, translating to 64 realizations of the underlying Brownian motions; we also include a study where the $[0, T]$ is discretized into $200$ equally spaced intervals to study the effects of finer discretization.
-Furthermore, even though the EM-BSDE, EM-BSDE (NR), and Heun-BSDE methods described here all employ single-step self-consistency losses, we also conduct an experiment where longer horizon self-consistency losses are utilized; we defer the implementation details of these methods in the longer horizon setting for now.
+We use each algorithm to train an $8$-layer neural network with $64$ neurons per layer and \texttt{swish} activation~\cite{ramachandran2017searching} to model the solution $u(x, t)$ of a PDE.
+The boundary condition is enforced by adding a boundary condition penalty $\E_{x \sim \mu'}[(u_\theta(x, T) - \phi(x)^2] + \E[ \norm{ \nabla u_\theta(x, T) - \nabla \phi(x)}^2 ]$ involving both the zero-th and first-order values of $\phi$~\cite{raissi2024forward}, where the distribution $\mu'$ is taken over each method's approximation of the distribution of $X_T$.
+Additionally, following state-of-the-art PINN architectures practices~\cite{wang2023expert}, Fourier embeddings~\cite{tancik2020fourierfeatures} with a $256$ embedding dimension and skip connections on odd layers are used.
+We use a trajectory batch size of $64$, translating to $64$ realizations of the underlying Brownian motions.
+Additionally, we utilize a sub-sampling batch size of 1024 for the batched algorithm runs.
 We use the Adam optimizer with a multi-step learning rate schedule~\cite{raissi2024forward} of $10^{-3}, 10^{-4}$, and $10^{-5}$ at 50k, 75k, and 100k iterations, respectively.
-To evaluate the model performance, the analytical solution is computed and compared with the model output along 5 forward SDE trajectories, using the \emph{relative $L_2$ error} (RL2) metric:

-All models are trained on a single NVIDIA A100 GPU, using the \texttt{jax} library~\cite{jax2018github}.
-Code to reproduce our experiments is available at: \url{https://github.com/sungje-park/heunbsde}
+All models are trained on a single NVIDIA A100 GPU node in our internal cluster, using the \texttt{jax} library~\cite{jax2018github}.